Electrolytes during pregnancy are more important than you might think.

 Electrolytes and magnesium can help regulate blood pressure.

 #8: Illness.
 During time of illness and using certain medications, it can deplete your electrolyte balance.

 #9: Breast Feeding.
 Electrolytes are a great help during breast feeding, to help keep you hydrated and with a good milk supply.
 If you keep up your water and electrolyte intake right after the birth, you may be able to help avoid post-birth constipation.
 Avoiding processed foods (cereals, breads, pasta etc.) will also help you to avoid constipation.

 There are so many other conditions that could mean that you need to top up your electrolytes.

 Please only use Hydrolyte or a proper sports electrolyte, such as the one we use called Endura.
 While coconut water does contain electrolytes, it is not a complete electrolyte in its function, so don’t get tricked into thinking it’s a proper electrolyte.
 You need quality electrolytes during pregnancy – your body will notice the difference.

-Are you getting enough electrolytes into your body during pregnancy?
+Are you getting enough electrolytes during pregnancy?
+Or is it time to get started?